OL Groupe: Sale of OL Féminine and OL Reign

 On 13 April 2023, L'Équipe reported that Textor would sell 52% of OL Groupe's women's association football team OL Féminin to American businesswoman Y. Michele Kang, who owns the NWSL's Washington Spirit.
 OL Groupe denied the report, and instead confirmed that it had instead hired an investment bank to facilitate the sale of its NWSL club OL Reign.
 On 16 May, OL Groupe and Kang announced the formation of a separate holding company that would consist of the Washington Spirit and OL Féminin, in which Kang would have a controlling 52% stake, the OL Groupe-affiliated OL Association a 36% stake, and OL Groupe a 12% stake in exchange for a 50-year license of the OL brand.
 Kang would also join OL Groupe's board of directors.
 As of 17 May 2023, the deal was pending approval of the NWSL and French regulators.
 Textor said he expects to sell OL Reign for €50 million, and Kang's deal for OL Féminin valued the European side at $54.4 million.

-On 17 June 2023, L'Equipe reported that French football financial overseers Direction Nationale du Contrôle de Gestion (DNCG) was prepared to sanction Olympique Lyon if it failed to account for €60 million before 30 June.
+On 17 June 2023, L'Equipe reported that French football financial overseers Direction Nationale du Contrôle de Gestion (DNCG) was prepared to sanction Lyon if it failed to account for €60 million before 30 June.
 The sanctions were announced on 4 July, with Lyon's wage bill and transfers subject to DNCG supervision.
 Following his appointment as chief executive officer in succession of Aulas, Santiago Cucci noted that while multiple offers for OL Reign had been made with a minimum sale price of $53 million, the club had not yet been sold as of 6 July.
 Cucci was formerly CEO of the American Dockers clothing brand and had no prior experience in football.

 Name change

 On 2 April 2024, the company announced that it had changed its name from OL Groupe to Eagle Football Group.
 The new corporate name became officially adopted on 31 March 2024.
+In 2026, the group is rebranding as OL Groupe.